 The Illinois EPA is addressing both the long term requirements to meet natural visibility levels by 2064 and the ongoing review of new major sources and major modifications under Illinois' approved PSD new source review program.
-On January 26, 2012 USEPA proposed approval for Illinois' regional haze SIP, including provisions to implement Best Available Retrofit Technology ("BART") (77 FR 3966).
-Final approval of Illinois' regional haze SIP was published on July 6, 2012.
+On July 6, 2012, USEPA approved Illinois' regional haze SIP, including provisions to implement Best Available Retrofit Technology ("BART") (77 FR 3966).

 Illinois EPA provides public notice for all SIP revisions and public hearings for those revisions when requested.
 Requirements for consultation with other government officials and PSD requirements have been addressed in other sections of this document.
-Specifically, PSD requirements have been included in the discussion addressing section 110(a)(2)(C), and to reiterate - Illinois EPA administers the Federal PSD regulations per 40 CFR 52.21; therefore, the applicable requirements for section 110(a)(2)(J) regarding PSD have been met.
+Specifically, PSD requirements have been included in the discussion addressing Section 110(a)(2)(C), and to reiterate - Illinois EPA administers the Federal PSD regulations per 40 CFR 52.21; therefore, the applicable requirements for section 110(a)(2)(J) regarding PSD have been met.